Wimbledon

 What to wear to Wimbledon is essentially what you might wear to an outdoor summer wedding – except of course that women can wear white.
 Sunglasses and summer scarves are some of the most-worn accessories at the tournament.
 If you plan to do any shopping during your time in London, be on the look out for classic, chic pieces that you can wear to Wimbledon!

 What celebrities come to Wimbledon?
-Will I see the Queen?
+Will I see the King?

 One key feature of the Centre Court stadium is the Wimbledon Royal Box, where the members of the British royal family and those they invite can watch the matches with one of the best possible vantage points.
 Here and elsewhere in the stadium it’s likely that spectators will include a number of prominent celebrities, including musicians, actors, athletes from other sports, and UK politicians.
 Attendees at recent tournaments have included the likes of Beyonce and Jay-Z, Benedict Cumberbatch, Bradley Cooper, Irina Shayk, Ellen DeGeneres and Portia De Rossi, Stanley Tucci, Natalie Portman, David Beckham, London Mayor Sadiq Khan, Former UK Prime Minister David Cameron, and of course, The Duke and Duchess of Cambridge themselves, Prince William and Kate Middleton.